MThomason122/INST326_Garden_Sim/README.md

 **How to Run garden_simulator.py**

-Clear instructions on how to run your program from the command line
+All you need to do to run our program is to put in the terminal:

+      python garden_simulator.py

+You will be prompted to choose a plant, the options displayed in the prompt.
+Enter your chosen plant and the program should run from there.

 **How to Use Program or Interpret Results**

 First you want to plant a plant in the garden with the garden function.